RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Reaction-Stuff/Creating a Guild Emoji.md

 Creating a Guild Emoji {#creatingaguildemoji}
 ============
-- Execute the, `DiscordCoreAPI::Reactions::createGuildEmojiAsync()` function, while passing in a value of type `DiscordCoreAPI::CreateGuildEmojiData`, with a return value of type `auto` or `DiscordCoreAPI::EmojiData`.
+- Execute the, `Reactions::createGuildEmojiAsync()` function, while passing in a value of type `CreateGuildEmojiData`, with a return value of type `auto` or `EmojiData`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp